pentagonxyz/gov-of-venice/README.md

 ## Testing

-Gove of Venice was originally developed with Dapptools, but it's Forge compatible.
+Gove of Venice was originally developed with [Dapptools](https://github.com/dapphub/dapptools), but it's [Forge](https://github.com/gakonst/foundry) compatible.

+Specifically, we use Dapptools in our Deployment scripts, but tests can be run with both Forge and Dapptools.

 Going forward, it will start using Forge-specific functionality for testing.